stat88/textbook/README.md

 	However, you can turn on the download button temporarily if the professor wants to download a copy of the textbook.

 	Go to the `_config.yml` file.
 Find the comment that says `# Download settings`.
 Underneath, change `use_download_button:` to `True`.
 Follow steps 5 and 6 of "Updating Textbook" above.
 Note: If the download button doesn't appear, that means the `.html` files didn't update, so delete the contents of the `_build` folder and redo steps 5 and 6.

+	Once you have the download button turned on, you'll be able to download pdfs of each section of the textbook.
+I do not know of a way to download the entire book at once unfortunately.